How to Self-Solemnize on Your Elopement Day – Tips for Marrying Yourself

 Whether you have deeper motivations or simply want to share the most significant moment of your life with only one other person—your partner—the reality is that there is a profound significance to the act of self-solemnizing.

 While there is nothing wrong with making your vows before an officiant, church leader, or other authority—again, do things your way—the only opinions that should matter on your elopement day are yours and your partner’s.
+So if uniting your marriage alone is important to you, this is a great option!

 So, invite anyone you want or no one at all.
 Have an officiant or share that special moment exclusively with your loved one.
 The choice should be yours, and self-solemnization makes sure that it is.